FarmBot-Docs/farmbot-genesis/v1.7/assembly/gantry.md

 Attach the [[seed trough holder]] to the [[seed trough holder mount]] using two [[M5 x 30mm screws]] and [[M5 flange locknuts]].
 Then place the two [[seed troughs]] into the holder.
 Optionally, you may store up to three luer lock needles in the holder as well.

 ![Mounted seed trough holder](_images/mounted_seed_trough_holder.png)

-# Step 11: Equalize the gantry

-{%
-include callout.html
-type="info"
-content="An **equalized gantry** is one that is exactly _perpendicular_ to the **tracks**.
-If the gantry is not equalized, it can cause creaking, extra wear on the V-wheels, and stalling when FarmBot moves along the tracks."
-%}

-To equalize the gantry, first ensure that the x-axis motors are unpowered.
-For first time installation this will always be the case.
-Then gently push or pull on the gantry **from the middle of the gantry main beam** such that it moves slowly along the tracks about 30cm.
-This process will remove any torque on the gantry, and ensure it is not crooked.

-If you were equalizing the gantry as part of routine maintenance, remember to <span class="fb-button fb-yellow">FIND HOME X</span> after equalization.
-Otherwise, proceed with the assembly process.

 # What's next?